Raschad/twrp_device_sony_honami/README.md

-# TWRP for Sony Xperia Z1 Compact
+# TWRP for Sony Xperia Z1

 Minimal tree to build TWRP in android-9.0